 Through a combination of theory and hands-on-practice, this module examines the role and use of the computer in today's workplace.
 Emphasis is placed on those computers outfitted with the Microsoft Windows operating system.
-Students will review basic computer concepts, Windows OS usage, and complete hands-on training exercises in business-standard software applications, including Internet Explorer, Microsoft Outlook, and Microsoft Word.
+Students will review basic computer concepts, Windows OS usage, and complete hands-on training exercises in business-standard software applications, including Microsoft Outlook and Microsoft Word.
 Keyboarding skills are also honed via daily keyboarding exercises and drills.
+Students will be evaluated through a variety of assignments, projects, quizzes and exams in addition to their participation throughout the course.